btc-vision/opnet-node/README.md

 ### Prerequisites

 - Node.js version 20.x or higher, we recommend using node 21.x.
+Do not use node js 22.x as it is unstable and cause crashes.
 - npm (Node Package Manager)
 - Bitcoin Node (Latest version)
 - MongoDB (Latest version)